Jawahar Navodaya Vidyalaya: History

-In 1986, Rajiv Gandhi, then Prime Minister of India, announced a National Policy on Education to modernise and expand higher education programs across India.
+In 1986, Mr. Rajiv Gandhi, then Prime Minister of India, announced a National Policy on Education to modernise and expand higher education programmes across India.
 In 1986, he founded the Jawahar Navodaya Vidyalaya System, a Central government-based education institution providing rural populations with free residential education from grades six to twelve.
+Then Union Minister of Human Resources and Development, Mr. P V Narasimha Rao played an instrumental role in establishing these Institutions all over India.

 As per the Policy of the Government, one JNV was to be established in each district of the country.
 To start with, two Jawahar Navodaya Vidyalayas were established during 1985–86, at Jhajjar (Haryana) and Amravati (Maharashtra).
 As of the 2022-23 academic session, JNVs had been sanctioned for 638 districts.
 In addition, ten JNVs have been sanctioned in districts having a large population of ST population, ten in districts having a large concentration of SC population and 3 special JNVs in Manipur and Ratlam, bringing the total number of sanctioned JNVs to 661.
 Out of these 649 JNVs are functional.